 And it turns out it was.

 The Rock N Play was recalled in April of 2019 after multiple infant deaths were reported and linked to the Rock N Play.
-The problem was that babies were rolling from their back to their side while in the Rock N Play and unable to breathe once they were on their stomach cradled in the incline position.
+The problem was that babies were rolling over in their sleep from their back to their side while in the Rock N Play and unable to breathe once they were on their stomach cradled in the incline position.

 Are Rock N Plays Really Dangerous?